Probability distributions: True False questions

 Solution

 False.
-We should write \(F_{X,Y}\) rather than \(F_{X+Y}\) , and since the rvs are independent, consider the product of the CDFs, not the sum.
+We should write \(F_{X,Y}\) rather than \(F_{X+Y}\), and since the rvs are independent, the joint CDF is the product of the marginal CDFs, not their sum.

 Exercise 4: